trevorah/node/doc/api/child_process.markdown

 1. `'pipe'` - Create a pipe between the child process and the parent process.
    The parent end of the pipe is exposed to the parent as a property on the `child_process` object as `ChildProcess.stdio[fd]`.
+Pipes created for fd 0 will be a `Writable Stream` whereas fds > 0 will be a `Readable Stream`.
-Pipes created for fds 0 - 2 are also available as ChildProcess.stdin, ChildProcess.stdout and ChildProcess.stderr, respectively.
+   Pipes created for fds 0 - 2 are also available as ChildProcess.stdin,
+   ChildProcess.stdout and ChildProcess.stderr, respectively.
 2. `'ipc'` - Create an IPC channel for passing messages/file descriptors between parent and child.
 A ChildProcess may have at most *one* IPC stdio file descriptor.
 Setting this option enables the ChildProcess.send() method.